 On his thighs, where Tlepsh had held him with the tongs, Sawseruquo’s skin remained soft like human skin, and because his thighs had been squeezed, he was bowlegged (Colarusso, 2015, pp. 52-53).

 This story has obvious parallels with the Greek story of Achilles, a mighty warrior with a vulnerable spot on his feet.
-Interestingly, a character from the Iliad (8th-century BCE) suggests due to his unwillingness to help in comrades in battle, Achilles’ parents were not the human couple commonly associated with him but the very sea and a rock cliff.
+Interestingly, a character from the Iliad (8th-century BCE) suggests that, due to his unwillingness to help his comrades in battle, Achilles’ parents were not the human couple commonly associated with him but the very sea and a rock cliff.
 Alepidou (2020) convincingly argues that these are references to the ancient Hurro-Hittite “Story of Hedammu” and the “Story of Ullikummi”.
 Hedammu, the offspring of Kumarbi and a sea goddess, was a massive sea creature that plagued the earth and sea.
 As noted above, Kumarbi’s subsequent offspring, Ullikummi, is a stone giant who attacked heaven.
 The stone titan is defeated when he is chiseled free from his base of power on the shoulder of an underworld god.
 This weakness of the lower extremities likely influenced that of Achilles and Soslan.

 1) See chapter four, especially the sections “The Mythology of Nü Gua and the Flood” and “Yu, Marriage, and the Body”.